 Beaver Marsh Dawn, Cuyahoga Valley National Park, OH,

 This calm scene was truly worth getting up early for!
-Hints of color of the sunrise to come, a lone twiggy tree stretching across the beaver pond to meet the lily pads, the fog creeping in the horizon – all combine here to calm my frenzied urge to get the shot!
+Hints of color of the sunrise to come, a lone twiggy tree stretching across the surface of the beaver pond to meet the lily pads, the fog creeping along in the horizon – all combine here to calm my frenzied urge to get the shot!

 Saturday Night Pacific